 Aboriginal Relics Act 1975 was changed to the Aboriginal Heritage Act 1975;

-The discussion paper below was provided to inform feedback for a public consultation.
-Submissions have now closed.
+The discussion paper below was provided to inform feedback for the public consultation process (1 July-21 September 2019).